 That’s because contributions to Social Security and other some other taxes are capped at certain income levels.
 Wages above the cap are not subject to the tax.

-The expense side of the B22 is forward looking.
+So, the expense side of Form 122A-2 is forward looking.
 It calls for the taxes your client will incur monthly in the future.

 Image courtesy Ezola